wintvelt/blob-images-frontend-NEW/README.md

     - which checks if there is a toast in the pathname,
     - and if so, displays the toast
     - so this can be shown on any page

+### Personal pages
+The following pages (routes) show a personal header:
+- `/groups`
+- `/photos`
+- `/profile`
+- `/account`

+These pages import a `PersonalHeader` component, shown at the top of the page.
+This component includes
+- User info - from `useUser()`
+- Tab bar with links to the personal pages

+The regular page content is shown below the personal header.